Business loans for startups: how to fund your new business

-It’s also worth comparing the other costs and features associated with each loan, such as application or set up fees which can often be in the hundreds of dollars, as well as whether the loan’s secured or unsecured loan, whether the rate is variable or fixed and whether it comes with any other handy features such as free extra repayments or a redraw facility.
+It’s also worth comparing the other costs and features associated with each loan, such as application or set up fees which can often be in the hundreds of dollars, as well as whether the loan’s secured or unsecured, whether the rate is variable or fixed, and whether it comes with any other handy features such as free extra repayments or a redraw facility.

 What do you need to apply?

 Once you’ve compared a range of business loans and found one that you like the look of, it’s time to apply.
 The time it will take to complete an application and receive the funds in your bank account will vary from lender to lender, but some lenders make a point of offering applications that only take minutes to complete and funding within 24 hours of approval.
 When it comes to applying though, you may need some of the following: